We're getting lots of questions about the construction in front of the store, YES,

-My CISSter's Closet
+My CISSter's Closet is OPEN!

 October is Domestic Violence Awareness Month and the Sturgis Crisis Intervention Shelter Services (CISS) hosted the silent witness exhibit displayed at Sturgis Rally Point on Wednesday, Oct.
 5.